Model Assessment for a Generalised Bayesian Structural Equation Model

 On the other hand, the approximate zero approach provides information on model modification in one go, while the hypothesised theory is reflected clearly via the priors on the loadings.
-To our knowledge, the approximate zero approach offers the only Bayesian alternative to the modification indices.
-In theory, one can approach the same problem via Bayesian model searching using e.g. spike and slab priors and stochastic search variable selection but this is a substantially more challenging approach; see for example \shortciteA{LCL16}.
+A related approach is to use Bayesian model searching, which could be implemented using spike and slab priors and stochastic search variable selection; see for example \shortciteA{LCL16}.

-In this paper, we aim to improve upon two aspects of the approximate zero framework.
-First, the existing framework covers models for continuous data and relies on the normality assumption.
-Here, we propose a generalised approximate zero framework that can accommodate more distributions, such as the logistic which is commonly employed in item response theory (IRT).
-This is achieved by introducing in the measurement model item-individual random effects.
-The model by \citeA{MA12} becomes then a special case of the proposed framework.